aya-rs/book/src/start/dropping-packets.md

 - Check the destination IP Address from the packet against the HashMap to make a forwarding decision
 - Add entries to the blocklist from userspace

+The source for this chapter can be found [here](https://github.com/aya-rs/book/tree/main/examples/myapp-03).

 ### eBPF: Map Creation

 Let's create a new map called `BLOCKLIST` in `myapp-ebpf/src/main.rs`